-The Keystone middleware architecture supports a common authentication protocol in use between the OpenStack projects.
-By using keystone as a common authentication and authorization mechanisms, the OpenStack project can plug in to existing authentication and authorization systems in use by existing environments.
+The keystonemiddleware architecture supports a common authentication protocol in use between the OpenStack projects.
+By using keystone as a common authentication and authorization mechanism, various OpenStack projects can leverage the existing authentication and authorization systems in use.

 In this document, we describe the architecture and responsibilities of the authentication middleware which acts as the internal API mechanism for OpenStack projects based on the WSGI standard.

 ‘Authentication’ is the process of determining that users are who they say they are.
 Typically, ‘authentication protocols’ such as HTTP Basic Auth, Digest Access, public key, token, etc, are used to verify a user’s identity.
-In this document, we define an ‘’authentication component’’ as a software module that implements an authentication protocol for an OpenStack service.
-OpenStack is using a token based mechanism to represent authentication and authorization.
+In this document, we define an ‘authentication component’ as a software module that implements an authentication protocol for an OpenStack service.
+Bearer tokens are currently the most common authentication protocol used within OpenStack.

 At a high level, an authentication middleware component is a proxy that intercepts HTTP calls from clients and populates HTTP headers in the request context for other WSGI middleware or applications to use.
 The general flow of the middleware processing is:

-The middleware may also be configured to operated in a ‘delegated mode’.
-In this mode, the decision reject an unauthenticated client is delegated to the OpenStack service, as illustrated in Authentication Component (Delegated Mode).
+The Authentication Component may be configured to operate in a ‘delegated mode’.
+In this mode, the decision to reject or accept an unauthenticated client is delegated to the OpenStack service.

-Here, requests are forwarded to the OpenStack service with an identity status message that indicates whether the client’s identity has been confirmed or is indeterminate.
-It is the OpenStack service that decides whether or not a reject message should be sent to the client.
+Here, requests are forwarded to the OpenStack service with an identity status message that indicates whether the identity of the client has been confirmed or is indeterminate.
+The consuming OpenStack service decides whether or not a rejection message should be sent to the client.

 The middleware is configured within the config file of the main application as a WSGI component.
 Example for the auth_token middleware: